norcalbiostat/prof_website/content/post/2020-06-07-rebuild2020/index.markdown

     - This would be a HUGE PAIN if I had a lot of these...
 * Worked! okay.. not bad at all.

+**Attempt 2.** Too many manual steps above.
+* Copy `.md`/`.Rmd` into `content/post`.
+* Make a new folder
+* Use copy/paste magic to rename folder the same as the prior post
+* Rename content file `index`
+* Use Rstudio Addin to _Update Metadata_

+Serve site and... well turns out you don't even need that last step.
+Okay better.
+Posts are done.

-:note: You -can- Knit your `.Rmd` file to see what it looks like while working on it, just delete it before you save.
+> :pencil: You -can- Knit your `.Rmd` file to see what it looks like while working on it, just delete it before you save.
 It'll get re-rendered when you build site, in the 'proper' format that's needed for display on a Hugo based website.

+> :question: At the bottom of each post is info about the author (me), with a bio that's part of the default text.
+I need to find where this is at to remove it.
+Not necessary/desired for a single author page.

+### Publications

+Interesting change.
+Before, this was just a folder containing one `.md` file per pub.
+The Academic theme now has three subfolders, `conference-paper`, `journal-article` and `preprint`.
+The examples for each are really good to keep, so I "commented out" each pub by renaming `index.md` to `_index.md` and changed the folder name to `example-`

+Lots of features here.
+If you're a python user, you can create a pub list based on a `.bib` file.
+For each pub you can also add a `cite.bib` file that ppl can use to easly get your citation.
+See the [docs page](https://sourcethemes.com/academic/docs/managing-content/#create-a-publication) for details.

+Now this is a ton of work to update :(